Immigration Interview Questions

 Second Tip: Bring the correct documentation

-If you show up to your interview with the incomplete or incorrect documentation, your case may get denied or rescheduled.
+If you show up to your interview with incomplete or incorrect documentation, your case may get denied or rescheduled.
 If you are lucky for your case to be rescheduled, obtaining a new date may become a significant delay in the process.
+Make a checklist during your Visa Interview Preparation to ensure every document is in place.

 Third Tip: Review your applications prior to your immigration interview

 This step is so important, it may as well be the first tip.
-So many qualified applicants get denied, only because they do not know basic information simply because of lack of preparation.
+So many qualified applicants get denied only because they do not know basic information simply due to lack of preparation.
 You need to review all the data in your forms as a way to prepare and also to make sure there are no overlooked errors.
+Studying your forms is one of the most vital elements of Immigration Interview Preparation.

 Tip Four: Be Honest during your immigration interview

 If the officer asks you a difficult question – do not make up an answer.
 You may feel like every question requires an answer, but it is never a good idea to make up an answer.
-A better solution is to ask the officer to rephrase the question or simply say “I do not know.
+A better solution is to ask the officer to rephrase the question or simply say, “I do not know.
 I do not remember.”
-Some interviews are recorder at the many interviews the officer takes notes.
-Both the recording of the immigration interview and the officer’s notes become a part of your file, of your record.
+Some interviews are recorded, and at many interviews the officer takes notes.
+Both the recording of the Immigration Interview Questions and the officer’s notes become a part of your file, of your record.
 You do not want to have dishonest answers anywhere in your file.
 Remember, honesty is the best policy.

 Tip Five: Can my attorney help me during the immigration interview?

 The attorney’s role during the immigration interview is to observe the process.
-If an inappropriate question, or questions outside the scope of the interview are asked, the attorney may object.
-If the officer is making a legal error during the interview a supervisor may be called to intervene or stop the interview.
+If an inappropriate question, or questions outside the scope of the interview, are asked, the attorney may object.
+If the officer is making a legal error during the interview, a supervisor may be called to intervene or stop the interview.
 Aside from this, your counsel cannot help you with the factual basis of the questioning.
+However, having an attorney experienced in Immigration Interview Questions can still provide peace of mind.